-It results from the documented and undisputed evidence provided by the Complainant that the disputed domain name resolves to a website that uses the BLOOMINGVILLE-trademark on each page and purporting to offer only BLOOMINGVILLE-branded products for an allegedly highly discounted price.
+It results from the documented and undisputed evidence provided by the Complainant that the disputed domain name resolves to a website that is an exact duplicate of the Complainant's official website, i.e. reproducing the THE WHISKY EXCHANGE trademark in the header, the product photos and descriptions and therefore giving the false appearance of being a legitimate website, which is, however, not the case.
 However, the Complainant has not given any authorization for such use and is not linked to the Respondent or its website.
-For the Panel, it is therefore evident that the Respondent positively knew the Complainant's trademarks and products.
-Consequently, and in the absence of any evidence to the contrary, the Panel is convinced that the Respondent also knew that the disputed domain name included the Complainant's trademark BLOOMINGVILLE entirely when it registered the disputed domain name.
+For the Panel, it is therefore evident that the Respondent positively knew the Complainant's trademarks and webshop.
+Consequently, and in the absence of any evidence to the contrary, the Panel is convinced that the Respondent also knew that the disputed domain name included the Complainant's trademark THE WHISKY EXCHANGE entirely when it registered the disputed domain name.
 Registration of a domain name which contains a third party's trademark, in awareness of said trademark and in the absence of rights or legitimate interests is suggestive of registration in bad faith (see e.g. Vorwerk International AG v. ayoub lagnadi, Lagnadi LTD, WIPO Case No. D2022-1592 with further references).
 While the ability to purchase the goods is not known to the Panel, the alleged commercial offering and impersonation of the Complainant is sufficient to establish the Respondent's bad faith intent to mislead Internet users.